Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H pylori

 In the past, it was common practice to tell people with peptic ulcers to consume small amounts of bland foods frequently throughout the day.
 Research conducted since that time has shown that a bland diet is not effective at reducing the incidence or recurrence of ulcers, and that eating numerous small meals throughout the day is no more effective than eating 3 meals a day.
 Large amounts of food should still be avoided, however, because stretching the stomach can result in painful symptoms.

 Fruits and Vegetables.A diet that is rich in fiber may cut the risk of developing ulcers in half and speed the healing of existing ulcers.
 Fiber found in fruits and vegetables is particularly protective.
-Vitamin A contained in many of these foods may increase the benefit.

-Milk.Milk encourages the production of acid in the stomach, although moderate amounts (2 to 3 cups a day) appear to do no harm.
+Milk.Milk stimulates the production of acid in the stomach, although moderate amounts (2 to 3 cups a day) appear to do no harm.
 Certain probiotics, which are "good" bacteria added to yogurt and other fermented milk drinks, may protect the gastrointestinal system.

 Coffee and Carbonated Beverages.Coffee (both caffeinated and decaffeinated), soft drinks, and fruit juices with citric acid increase stomach acid production.
 Although no studies have proven that any of these drinks contribute to ulcers, consuming more than 3 cups of coffee per day may increase susceptibility to H pylori infection.